dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

         //                                 ^- Infers List<int>.
         ```

+*   **Identifier**: Context type schemas are only used in irrefutable contexts,
+    so an identifier pattern is always a variable and is handled like a
+    variable pattern, as above.

 *   **Cast**: The context type schema is `_`.

 *   **Parenthesized**: The context type schema of the inner subpattern.